Thaumic-Modding-Team/NewCrimsonRevelations/README.md

 ## Licensing

-Code from this mod is licensed under GNU General Public License v3 (see LICENSE.txt).
+Code from this mod is licensed under CC BY-NC-SA 4.0 (see LICENSE.txt).

 Assets specifically made for this mod are licensed as All Rights Reserved (see LICENSE-ASSETS.txt).
 Other assets such as ported content from older Thaumcraft versions belong to their respective creators.